thanksmister/android-mqtt-alarm-panel/README.md

 ![weather](https://user-images.githubusercontent.com/142340/47173511-a193e200-d2e4-11e8-8cbc-f2d57cdb6346.png)

-You can also use MQTT to publish the weather to the Alarm Panel application, which it will then display on the main view.
+You can use MQTT to publish the weather to the Alarm Panel application, which it will then display on the main view.
 To do this you need to setup an automation that publishes a formatted MQTT message on an interval.
 Then in the application settings, enable the [weather platform](https://www.home-assistant.io/components/weather/).
-Here is a sample automation that uses Dark Sky:
+Here is a sample automation that uses Dark Sky and sends a message anytime the weather updates:

 ```

 - id: '1538595661244'
   alias: MQTT Weather
   trigger:
-  - minutes: /30
-    platform: time_pattern
+  - platform: state
+    entity_id: weather.dark_sky
   condition: []
   action:
   - data:
-      payload_template: "{'weather':{{states.weather.dark_sky.attributes}}}"
+      payload_template: >-
+        {% set attrs = states.weather.dark_sky.attributes %}
+        {% set result = dict(attrs, condition = states('weather.dark_sky')) %}
+        {'weather':{{result}}}
       retain: true
       topic: alarmpanel/command
     service: mqtt.publish